sudheerj/reactjs-interview-questions/README.md

        }
      }
      ```
+     The recommended `eslint-config-react-app` preset already includes the hooks rules of this plugin.
      For example, the linter enforce proper naming convention for hooks.
 If you rename your custom hooks which as prefix "use" to something else then linter won't allow you to call built-in hooks such as useState, useEffect etc inside of your custom hook anymore.

      **Note:** This plugin is intended to use in Create React App by default.